dbbring/nostradamus/shared/README.md

 # Models
 With the exception of the Ticker Model, all models are mirror images of the database table they represent.
 The ticker model represents a top level model that holds all the other sub models.

+#### Almost every percent field is stored as a percent already, so dont convert with * 100.

 ## Ticker Model
 The ticker model is the top level model that holds all the sub models.
 Basically for keep one object that we can pass around and maniplute as needed.
 This way, if something goes wrong, with have the option to not save everything because we dont want incomplete data.